itscodenation/curriculum-13-14/lessons/06_Intro_to_version_control/TeachersNotes.md

 ###Hosting a Webpage on Google Drive

 ####Open
-	Ask students if they would like to learn how to get their own webpage up and running today before the end of class.
+	Ask students if they would like to learn how to get their Aboutme webpage up and running today before the end of class.
 	Assume that they will all be enthusiastic about this idea, and then guide them through the following excercise.

 Steps - May be a good idea to model this on a screen and have extra volunteers around for students who don't following along as quickly.